-- They can be used in load-bearing structures up to the two-storey.
+- Pollution Absorbing Bricks can not be used in load-bearing structures than two-storeys.

 The alternate material like breathe bricks, serves as a potent aspect for a greener tomorrow.
 It is beneficial in areas with the heavy particulate outdoor matter.
 It can mostly be used in regions with poor air quality.
 Small municipalities and developing regions can use this solution to curtail air pollution while providing a healthy environment for the residents.